-I’ve never been particularly afraid of snakes, so when I learned late last year that Sri Lanka was home to nearly three dozen species of venomous snakes, more than half of which are deadly, I was relatively unfazed.
+I’ve never been particularly afraid of snakes, so when I learned a few years ago that Sri Lanka was home to nearly three dozen species of venomous snakes, more than half of which are deadly, I was relatively unfazed.
 (Disclaimer: One of my best friends is a hobby herpetologist, and has been performing anti-snake-fear hypnosis on me for the better part of a decade.)

 Unfortunately, my then-boyfriend and travel companion was less confident in the known fact that snakes are generally much more afraid of humans than we are of them.
 “I’m not going to Sri Lanka,” he insisted, just days before we were to depart.

 As luck (from his perspective) would have it, AirAsia cancelled its Bangkok-Colombo route just days before we were to fly, which gave him an easy out and me few options, other than to appease his wishes to take a trip to Bali instead.
 (Click here if you don’t remember how that went down.)

 A year later, I finally made my way to Sri Lanka for two weeks.
 Thankfully, none of these feisty critters slithered up my leg when I was there!

 What is the Risk of a Snake Bite in Sri Lanka?

 I only saw one snake in Sri Lanka, and I barely even noticed it.
 I’d just scaled Sigiriya rock between Kandy and Anuradhapura, and noticed a small serpent slithering out from behind a smaller rock atop the monolith.
 It wasn’t aggressive and disappeared as fast as it showed up on my proverbial radar.

 This speaks to a more global and general truth about snakes: They’re more afraid of us than we are of them!
 Even though the Sri Lankan venomous snakes I’m about to share with you could be deadly if they bite you, chances are you won’t even see them—and they’ll head for the hills if they happen to see you!